The domain cost me a whooping $18.00/yr on AWS, and involved a couple hours of registration and migration.

 [email protected] to insert http headers

-The only way (I know off) to insert http headers into a S3-based website on AWS, is via the use of CloudFront + [email protected] You need CloudFront anyway for custom domains with TLS, and now you need an additional [email protected] implementation to inject those http headers into the user response.
+The only way (I know off) to insert http headers into a S3-based website on AWS, is via the use of CloudFront + [email protected] You need CloudFront for custom domains with TLS anyway, and now you need an additional [email protected] implementation to inject those http headers into the user response.

-Amazon allow you to run [email protected] at 4 possible point in time, during a user request.
+Amazon allow you to run [email protected] at 4 possible points in time during a user request.
 The seemingly obvious place to inject them would be just before a response is sent to the user (viewer-response), but this is expensive as we’d need to run the Lambda functions at every user response.